Rex Heuermann's house

 Area Information

-Massapequa Park is situated in Nassau County on the South Shore of Long Island.
+Massapequa Park is an incorporated village in Nassau County on the South Shore of Long Island.

-📍 The house is roughly 55 yards (50 meters) north of the intersection between Michigan Avenue and 1st Avenue.
+📍 It is 55 yards (50 meters) north of the corner of Michigan Avenue and 1st Avenue.

 Private Property Warning